raspberrypilearning/comic-character/en/step_2.md

 Add a constant to store the length of the total slides in the list of slides.

---- collapse ---

----
-title: What is a constant?
----

-A constant in JavaScript is a variable that can't change; once set, its value stays the same.
+A constant is a variable that can't change; once set, its value stays the same.

-For example, using Pi which is a mathematical constant or storing an element that won't change through the program such as the total number of slides.

---- /collapse ---

 --- code ---
 ---